-In the story of the Elves and the Shoemaker, an old, exhausted shoemaker leaves pieces of shoe leather out on his workbench before going to bed.
+In the story of the Elves and the Shoemaker, a tired old shoemaker lays out pieces of shoe leather on his workbench and then goes to bed.

-Like the shoemaker, I find that I also get a kind of “magical help” while working on creative problems.
+I like this story because I often get a kind of “magical help” when I work on creative problems.

-Some would call this divine inspiration.
-More likely, I see it as the result of my subconscious working away at the problem as a “background task” while I do other things.
+Some might call this divine inspiration.
+But I just see it as the result of my subconscious mind working away at the problem as a “background task”.

 Our brains have 100 billion neurons, so it’s reasonable to think our minds are capable of that, and the science is beginning to support the idea.

 Either way, I’m fine with not knowing exactly how it works.
 I’m just happy that I can rely on it.

 I'm not a shoemaker, but I guess you could say the Little Idea Elves are giving me a sole-ution.